Caravaggio: Beginnings in Rome (1592/95–1600)

 The Fortune Teller, his first composition with more than one figure, shows a boy, likely Minniti, having his palm read by a Romani girl, who is stealthily removing his ring as she strokes his hand.
 The theme was quite new for Rome and proved immensely influential over the next century and beyond.
 However, at the time, Caravaggio sold it for practically nothing.
-The Cardsharps—showing another naïve youth of privilege falling the victim of card cheats—is even more psychologically complex and perhaps Caravaggio's first true masterpiece.
+The Cardsharps—showing another naïve youth of privilege falling victim to card cheats—is even more psychologically complex and perhaps Caravaggio's first true masterpiece.
 Like The Fortune Teller, it was immensely popular, and over 50 copies survived.
 More importantly, it attracted the patronage of Cardinal Francesco Maria del Monte, one of the leading connoisseurs in Rome.
-For Del Monte and his wealthy art-loving circle, Caravaggio executed a number of intimate chamber-pieces—The Musicians, The Lute Player, a tipsy Bacchus, an allegorical but realistic Boy Bitten by a Lizard—featuring Minniti and other adolescent models.
+For del Monte and his wealthy art-loving circle, Caravaggio executed a number of intimate chamber-pieces—The Musicians, The Lute Player, a tipsy Bacchus, and an allegorical but realistic Boy Bitten by a Lizard—featuring Minniti and other adolescent models.

 Caravaggio's first paintings on religious themes returned to realism and the emergence of remarkable spirituality.
 The first of these was the Penitent Magdalene, showing Mary Magdalene at the moment when she has turned from her life as a courtesan and sits weeping on the floor, her jewels scattered around her.
 "It seemed not a religious painting at all ... a girl sitting on a low wooden stool drying her hair ...
 Where was the repentance ... suffering ... promise of salvation?"
 It was understated, in the Lombard manner, not histrionic in the Roman manner of the time.
-It was followed by others in the same style: Saint Catherine; Martha and Mary Magdalene; Judith Beheading Holofernes; a Sacrifice of Isaac; a Saint Francis of Assisi in Ecstasy; and a Rest on the Flight into Egypt.
+It was followed by others in the same style: Saint Catherine; Martha and Mary Magdalene; Judith Beheading Holofernes; Sacrifice of Isaac; Saint Francis of Assisi in Ecstasy; and Rest on the Flight into Egypt.
 These works, while viewed by a comparatively limited circle, increased Caravaggio's fame with both connoisseurs and his fellow artists.
 But a true reputation would depend on public commissions, for which it was necessary to look to the Church.